miracoly/slides-nix-package-manager/slides.md

 ---

 - this was just the tip of the iceberg
-- much was omitted:
+- many things were left out: <!-- .element: class="fragment" -->
-  - classic nix vs flakes controversial
+  - the classic nix vs. flakes debate <!-- .element: class="fragment" -->
-  - nix language specifics
+  - nix language quirks and specifics <!-- .element: class="fragment" -->
-- the nix rabbit hole is deep, very deep
+- the nix rabbit hole is deep — very deep <!-- .element: class="fragment" -->
-- the documentation is ...not so great
+- and the documentation... well, it’s not exactly great <!-- .element: class="fragment" -->

 ---